Space Lectures are proud to present veteran NASA astronaut Ed Gibson.

-Space Lectures is delighted to confirm that in March/April 2017, retired United States Navy Captain Scott D. Altman will be joining us for his first public appearance in the UK
+During April 2017 retired United States Navy Captain Scott D. Altman joined us and made his first public appearance in the UK.

-The world’s first “space twins”, retired US Navy Captain Mark Kelly and former NASA astronaut and retired US Navy Captain Scott Kelly will be sharing a wealth of Shuttle and ISS experiences, most recently Scott’s historic one year mission with our very own Tim Peake aboard the ISS.
+The world’s first “space twins”, retired US Navy Captain Mark Kelly and former NASA astronaut and retired US Navy Captain Scott Kelly shared a wealth of Shuttle and ISS experiences, and Scott’s most reecent historic one year mission with our very own Tim Peake aboard the ISS.

 General Tom Stafford, A pioneering astronaut with an enviable spaceflight record, his NASA days formed just part of an amazing career to which ALL of his contemporaries could only aspire.
 A veteran of 4 historic space missions, he is also largely responsible for 60% of the current US Air Force strike capability -stealth bombers to F16s, refuelling tankers to Tomahawk missiles.